jservintonic/CRUD-VUE.JS-FIREBASE-VUTIFY-APP/README.md

  You can make registration at : http://localhost:8080/register or login in at http://localhost:8080/login

- Than you can you can enjoy Admin Panel
+ Than you enjoy Admin Panel